 In this section of the series, we discuss the configuration phase of the traffic blueprint.
 We explain how to configure a WordPress site to automatically drive new traffic just by publishing content to your site.

-WordPress Traffic Blueprint – Configuration
+WordPress Web Traffic Automation Blueprint – Configuration

 Configuration Is The Difference

-Let’s illustrate this with a story.
+Allow me to illustrate this point with an amusing story.